Updated: Sep 20

-Have you ever thought about how emotions affect your behavior, thinking, decision-making, and relationships?
-We tend to think that we are fully in control of our lives and that we are rational beings, but we rarely accept that we, humans, are irrational creatures by nature; we are mostly governed by our emotions, which can be destructive, but we can also learn how to use them to our advantage.
+Have you ever considered how emotions affect your behavior, thinking, decision-making, and relationships?
+We tend to believe that we are entirely in control of our lives and that we are rational beings, but we rarely accept that we, as humans, are irrational creatures by nature.
+We are governed mainly by our emotions, which can be destructive, but we can also learn how to use them to our advantage.

 Would you like to be happier and less stressed or angry?
-After reading this article, you'll be able to master how you feel, behave, and react.
+After reading this article, you can master how you feel, behave, and react.
 If you apply the strategies mentioned below, you will develop self-control, empathy, resiliency, and a strong character!

 To manage your emotions

 Understanding how to control yourself and manage the people around you is crucial.
 The components of emotional intelligence are self-awareness, self-management, empathy, and social skills.